Aquanty/rtd-hgs/docs/source/index.rst

    Transverse dispersivity :math:`\alpha_t`   1.0   m
    ========================================== ===== ====

-The following instructions can be applied to discrete fractures, as discussed in Section :ref:`sec:modify_material` , to modify the default transport parameters.
-For each instruction we will indicate its scope (i.e., ``.grok`` ``.fprops``).
+| The following instructions can be applied to discrete fractures, as
+  discussed in Section :ref:
+| , to modify the default transport parameters.
+For each instruction we
+  will indicate its scope (i.e., ``.grok`` ``.fprops``).
 Recall that if an instruction is used in the *prefix*\ ``.grok`` file, it will affect the current set of chosen zones, while in a properties (e.g., ``.fprops``) file, it will only affect the named material of which it is a part.

 --------------